Position

 Is becoming a Engineering Designer a good career path?

-Choosing a career as an Engineering Designer has its own set of benefits and challenges.
-Understanding these can help someone decide if this path is right for them.
-Here are some pros and cons to consider:
+Choosing a career as an Engineering Designer has its pros and cons.
+Here are some to consider:

 • Pros: